-The Upper-Region Regulations Committee of the Mississippi Flyway Council recommended a number of changes in season lengths, bag limits, zones, and quotas for Canada geese in Wisconsin, Michigan, Indiana, and Illinois, primarily to allow increased harvest of Mississippi Valley Population (MVP) Canada geese, and in Minnesota, Iowa, and Missouri, primarily to allow increased harvest of Eastern Prairie Population (EPP) Canada geese.
-The Lower-Region Regulations Committee of the Mississippi Flyway Council also recommended several changes in season lengths, quotas, etc., primarily to allow increased harvest of MVP Canada geese.
+Council Recommendations: The Upper-Region Regulations Committee of the Mississippi Flyway Council recommended a number of changes in season lengths, bag limits, zones, and quotas for Canada geese in Wisconsin, Michigan, Indiana, and Illinois, primarily to allow a small increase in the harvest of Mississippi Valley Population (MVP) Canada geese.

+The Lower-Region Regulations Committee of the Mississippi Flyway Council also recommended several changes in season lengths, quotas, etc., primarily to allow a small increase in the harvest of MVP Canada geese.
+The Committee also recommended a 23-day season statewide in Arkansas, a 7-day increase in the west zone.
+The previous 16-day season and the remainder of the State closure were self-imposed by the State.
 All of these changes are based on improved population status and current management plans.
+The Committee further recommended that in Tennessee, in lieu of tagging in the Kentucky/ Barkley Lakes Zone, all geese harvested must be taken to designated check stations and checked officially.